chellapandihicas/cs50sw/README.md

 <br>

 <h2 align="center">Preview: Add Expense</h2>
 <p>After a budget is started, users have an option to add an expense (i.e. bills, transactions, etc.).
-Below is an example of a user entering his rent.</p>
+Below is an example of a user entering his rent.
+14 Types of Business Expenses Added
+1) Wages and salaries paid to workers and employees.
+2) Location cost. a) Rental cost. b) Mortgage Cost. c) Leasing cost.
+3) Accounting and Banks expenses.
+4) Education and training expenses.
+5) Office expenses.
+6) Office supplies.
+7) Business Insurance Expenses.
+8) Network and communication expenses</p>

 <div align="center">
 <img src="images/expense.png">